grafana/agent/docs/developer/release/6-publish-release.md

     Do not substitute the value for `CHANGELOG`.

 4. At the bottom of the release page, perform the following:
-    - Tick the check box to "add a discussion" under the category for "announcements".
     - For a Release Candidate, tick the checkbox to "pre-release".
     - For a Stable Release or Patch Release, tick the checkbox to "set as the latest release".